Firm News

 10. How long does it take before the VA Regional Office makes a decision once I file a claim?

 It depends on the case and what is needed to evaluate it, but in many cases we don't expect a decision for at least five to six months.
-In some areas of the country it make take longer.
+In some areas of the country it may take longer.

 11. What do I do if the VA denies my claim for VA Compensation Benefits?